JujuAdams/Bento/docs/0.2/API-Input.md

 |`value`|boolean |Whether the hotkey is being held down|

 Sets input values for a named hotkey input.
 The name should be chosen to reflect the purpose of the input e.g. `"back"` or `"pause"` or `"scroll up"`.
 Button values can be read later uing the `BentoHotkeyGet*()` functions.
 The `value` parameter should be set to the current hold state of the hotkey e.g. `keyboard_check(vk_escape)`.

+Hotkey input is available in all input modes.
+A "hotkey" is an abstract input that doesn't necessarily have to map to a physical input at all.
+Button input could be triggered by a tutorial, a cutscene, a touch gesture etc. ... or it could be a button.
+You can retrieve hotkey sate by calling the `InputHotkeyGet*()` functions.

 #### **Examples**